Reven8e/captcha-discord-server-auth/README.md

 - Type "Python3" in terminal/cmd inside the working path.
 - from app import db
 - db.create_all()
+- Get a Captcha Keys [here](google.com/recaptcha/about/)
-- Follow The Comments Inside Code!
+- Follow The Comments Inside Code and Insert The Keys!
 - python3 app.py
 - python3 bot.py